Empirical Validation and Verification

 - Abstract: The authors attempt to replicate a classic agent-based model from political science developed by R. Axelrod and R. A. Hammond (2003).
 They detail their effort to replicate this model and the challenges that arose in recreating the model and in determining if the replication was successful.
 They conclude by discussing issues for (1) researchers attempting to replicate models and (2) researchers developing models in order to facilitate the replication of their results.

-Additional Readings on Verification and Validation
+Additional Readings on Empirical Validation and

 - Simone Alfarano, Friedrich Wagner, and Thomas Lux, "Estimation of Agent-Based Models: The Case of an Asymmetric